 The University of Alabama in Huntsville ("UAH" or the "University") has developed these Procedures for the Resolution of Title IX Sex Discrimination (Non-Harassment) Reports Against Faculty, Staff, Affiliates, and Non-Affiliates (the "Procedures") pursuant to and in compliance with Title IX of the Education Amendments of 1972 and its implementing regulations (collectively referred to as "Title IX").
 These Procedures should be read in conjunction with the Title IX Sex Discrimination, Sexual Exploitation, Sexual Harassment, and Sexual Violence Policy (the "Title IX Policy"), Faculty Handbook, and Staff Handbook, which include additional information regarding applicable definitions. key terms, reporting options, available resources and other relevant topics.
-These Procedures will be used to assess, investigate and/or resolve Reports of sex discrimination and/or sexual exploitation covered under Title IX brought against UAH faculty, staff, affiliates and non-affiliates but which do not fall within the category of Sexual Harassment or Sexual Violence as defined in UAH's Title IX Policy.
+These Procedures will be used to assess, investigate and/or resolve Reports of sex discrimination and/or sexual exploitation covered under Title IX brought against UAH faculty, staff, affiliates2 and non-affiliates3 but which do not fall within the category of Sexual Harassment or Sexual Violence as defined in UAH's Title IX Policy.
 Sex discrimination prohibited by the Title IX Policy is defined as the exclusion from participation in, denial of benefits from, or subjection to unfavorable treatment in any University educational or employment-related program or activity on the basis of gender, sexual orientation, gender identity, or gender expression.

 Formal Complaints of Sexual Harassment and Sexual Violence against UAH faculty and staff members will be assessed, investigated and/or resolved using the Procedures for the Resolution of Title IX Sexual Harassment and Sexual Violence Complaints.
-Formal Complaints of Sexual Harassment or Sexual Violence that include allegations of both sexual harassment and sex discrimination (non-harassment) or sexual exploitation will be addressed pursuant to the Procedures for the Resolution of Title IX Sexual Harassment and Sexual Violence that and Sexual exploitation will be addressed pursuant to the Procedures for the Resolution of Title IX Sexual Harassment and Sexual Violence Complaints.
+Formal Complaints of Sexual Harassment or Sexual Violence that include allegations of both sexual harassment and sex discrimination (non-harassment) or sexual exploitation will be addressed pursuant to the Procedures for the Resolution of Title IX Sexual Harassment and Sexual Violence Complaints.